Monday, February 19, 2018

 A world populated by alien androids whose masters had died out centuries ago, so they willingly agreed to serve Mudd.

-Unfortunately, his imagination was insufficent to keep up with their need for projects to do, so he hijacked a starship to get a whole crew of bright, intelligent people for the androids to serve...coincidentally, it was the Enterprise!
+Unfortunately, his imagination was insufficient to keep up with their need for projects to do, so he hijacked a starship to get a whole crew of bright, intelligent people for the androids to serve...coincidentally, it was the Enterprise!

-It's a much more humorous outing then the previous Mudd adventure, filled with witty repartee between Mudd and the crew, and, once Harry ends up in the same situation with the crew, the lot of them against the androids, he uses his incessant snarkiness for good instead of evil!
+It's a much more humorous outing then the previous Mudd adventure, filled with witty repartee between Mudd and Kirk, Spock, and McCoy.

 "Mudd's Passion"